30Siddharth/CircleGenerator/README.md

 - To manual setup refer ~/docs/msw/install.md
 - For Auto setup use the property sheet.
 - NOTE: The application build has to be build in x86 mode
+- To get eigen in visual studio use Tools->NuGet Package Manager